 Phase 1 - 6/1/09 – 5/31/13; Phase 2 - 6/1/13 – 5/31/16; Phase 3 - 6/1/16 – 5/31/21

-This also explains why these same large industrial customers have such a strong commitment to energy efficiency.
-Large industrial customers have completed hundreds of millions of dollars in investments in energy efficiency projects.
+This also explains why these same large industrial manufacturing customers have such a strong commitment to energy efficiency.
+These manufacturing customers have completed hundreds of millions of dollars in investments in energy efficiency projects.
 The overwhelming majority of those investments were not funded through Act 129.
 Energy efficiency, like all other productivity improvement initiatives, is a matter of survival for these businesses.
-A trade-exposed business that fails to make the most efficient use of all of its production inputs – including energy – simply will not survive in a competitive world.
+A trade-exposed business that fails to make the most efficient use of all production inputs – including energy – simply will not survive in a competitive world.

 Operation of the Opt-Out

 The operation of the Opt-Out is quite simple and fair.
-Each large customer would have the choice to “Stay-In” or “Opt-Out” of the Act 129 EE&C Program on a Phase-by-Phase basis.
-For Phase 4, this would coincide with the commencement of Phase 4 on June 1, 2021.
+Each large manufacturing customer would have the choice to “Stay-In” or “Opt-Out” of the Act 129 EE&C Program.

-The opt-out does not seek the end of large customer participation in the Act 129 EE&C Program.
-Each large customer is best qualified to represent its own interests and should be given the choice of participation for each program phase of Act 129 that the PUC approves.
+The opt-out does not seek the end of large manufacturing customer participation in the Act 129 EE&C Program.
+Each manufacturing customer is best qualified to represent its own interests and should be given the choice of participation in Act 129.

-If a large customer exercised its choice to Opt-Out of an EE&C Program phase, those accounts it opted-out would be out of the program phase for the entire phase period.
+If a large manufacturing customer exercised its choice to Opt-Out of an EE&C Program, those accounts would be out of the program.
 The large customer would pay no surcharges but would also receive no grant payments or other services from the program.
 Simultaneously, the utility would remove that consumer’s load from their Act 129 budget and targets.